myzhang1029/chisel/test/bench/perf.md

 ### Performance

 With [crowbar](https://github.com/q3k/crowbar), a connection is tunneled by repeatedly querying the server with updates.
 This results in a large amount of HTTP and TCP connection overhead.
-Chisel overcomes this using WebSockets combined with [crypto/ssh](https://golang.org/x/crypto/ssh) to create hundreds of logical connections, resulting in **one** TCP connection per client.
+Penguin overcomes this using WebSockets combined with [crypto/ssh](https://golang.org/x/crypto/ssh) to create hundreds of logical connections, resulting in **one** TCP connection per client.

 In this simple benchmark, we have: